Thursday, June 21, 2012

 This is my new favourite way to decorate for kids' parties!
 I picked up some mermaid-themed wrapping paper and put it up on the wall next to their tables with sticky tack.
 Simple, easy, and makes them feel like they're 'in' the theme.
 It also made a perfect backdrop for party pictures later on.

-A friend had given us these adorable sea-life wall stickers a while back, so we put them on the window temporarily, between the 'seaweed' streamers that were hanging down.
+A friend had given us some adorable sea-life wall stickers a while back, so we put them on the window temporarily, between the 'seaweed' streamers that were hanging down.
 And, of course, we hung blue, turquoise, and 'sea foam green' streamers from the lights and hung balloons in the same colours.

 2. The Food

 Another way we 'set the stage' was with the food itself.
+What do mermaids eat?

 Octopus dip